 Our next cohort will begin with an online launch weekend from Friday 24 to Saturday 25 July.
 A virtual summer residential will take place from Saturday 15 to Monday 17 August.
 The rest of the residential, face-to-face content will be delivered across Year One of the programme.
 There will be an additional three-day residential in February 2021.

-Achieve more immediate impact in your school by nominating a senior leader close to headship, to join our developmental Future Leaders programme.
+Achieve more immediate impact in your school by nominating a senior leader close to headship, to join our two-year developmental Future Leaders programme.

 Find out more about Future Leaders

 Please fill out this quick enquiry form and a member of our team will be in touch to discuss how you can join Future Leaders.Enquire now

 Content Back to top

 - The skills and knowledge required to step up to headship and lead a school facing challenging contexts, helping to close the attainment gap for disadvantaged pupils.

 - A range of leadership models and skills, supported with mentoring from an experienced headteacher.